 - Once you make sure it can be unmolded, do so over a wire rack and let cool completely.

 - Finely chop white chocolate and put in a bowl.

 - Heat cream until it is about to get to the boiling point, remove and add immediately to the chocolate, covering it.

 - Let stand for a minute and whisk until smooth.
 If bits of chocolate remain, microwave in 5-10 seconds bursts and whisk every time until the mixture is smooth.

-- Pour over cold cake and let it drip down the sides.
+- Let cool until it thickens (otherwise it will be too thin) and pour over cold cake and let it drip down the sides.

 - White chocolate: grate it or chop it very finely or process it.
 You can use white chocolate chips too.
 The idea is for the chocolate to become part of the crumb, that's why we need it to be finely ground.

 - Raspberries: I use frozen because I always have in the freezer, but fresh ones work too.